jchiwai/spinningup-simplified/README.md

 - Soft Actor-Critic

 ## Usage
 Each algorithm is contained within its own Jupyter Notebook.
-Simply open the notebook for the algorithm you wish to run, configure any desired parameters, and execute the cells.
+The notebooks are structured as follows:
+- Imports
+- Helper functions
+- Model Classes
+- Buffer
+- Experiment
+- Visualisation

+We use mostly the same parameters as the original implementation, so these notebooks can be run with minimal adjustments to yield results comparable to the original setup.

 ## Requirements
 Requirements are minimal: